Identity Cards Act 2006: Identity cards

+Generally, most countries in the world issue identity cards, with the exception generally being countries in the anglosphere.
+For example, Australia started work on a health and social services access card, but the government elected in the 2007 federal election cancelled it.
+However an exception is the US passport card is issued with similar properties to an identity card.

+Identity cards are issued in every EU/EEA country except for Denmark and Ireland.
+However, since 2015, Ireland issues a passport card with similar properties to an identity card and Danish municipalities issue simpler identity cards (which are not valid for international travel).
+They are compulsory in 14 EU countries, voluntary in 9 countries and in 8 countries they are semi-compulsory (some form of identification required).
+They can be used to travel within the EU/EEA.

 During the British Presidency of the EU in 2005, a decision was made to "agree common standards for security features and secure issuing procedures for ID cards (December 2005), with detailed standards agreed as soon as possible thereafter.
 In this respect, the British Presidency has put forward a proposal for EU-wide use of biometrics in national ID cards."

-Australia started work on a health and social services access card, but the government elected in the 2007 federal election cancelled it.

-Belgium introduced the Electronic identity card, or eID card, from 2004.
-By 2012, it was compulsory for every citizen in Belgium to hold an e-ID card for identity purposes.
-A variant exists for children, but that is not compulsory.
+In 2019, a harmonised model for identity cards in the EU was adopted and was in force in 2021, introducing biometric functionality and a standardised format.

 Biometrics in identity and travel documents

 There has been an international move towards the introduction of biometrics into identity and travel documents.
 The ICAO has recommended that all countries adopt biometric passports, and the United States has made it a requirement for entering the US under the visa waiver programme.
-Biometric border control systems have been established in the United States and the United Arab Emirates, and the EU is introducing biometric visas.
+Biometric passports are issued in many countries, including in British passports.
 Internationally, the only requirement for biometric passports is a digital photograph.